 He was a founding editor – and now contributing editor – of the political fact-checking and news website, Africa Check.
 He is currently a senior research fellow working on issues of organised crime and wildlife crime for the Geneva-based Global Initiative Against Transnational Organised Crime.

 His work on rhino poaching and wildlife crime has been featured on CNN, BBC, ABC, Al Jazeera, PBS and Sky News and in a number of international documentaries including Tom Hardy’s Poaching Wars, ABC Nightline’s Black Market Ivory, ZDF’s Ausverkauf der Menschenaffen, eNews Channel Africa’s Busting the illegal rhino horn trade and Fox Crime’s Rhino Wars.

-Until he resigned to write this book, he was chief reporter for Media24 Investigations.
-In a career spanning two decades, he has reported from some of the world’s most troubled countries including Somalia, Equatorial Guinea, Guinea, Niger, Togo, Belarus, Egypt, Syria and Lebanon.
+Rademeyer, who gave up his job as chief reporter for Media24 Investigations to write Killing for Profit, has reported from some of the world’s most troubled countries including Somalia, Equatorial Guinea, Guinea, Niger, Togo, Belarus, Egypt, Syria and Lebanon.

 In 2005 he won the Vodacom Journalist of the Year award for print news.
 He was a recipient of the 2009 Mondi Shanduka Newspaper Award for hard news.
 He has twice been a finalist for the Taco Kuiper Award, South Africa’s leading investigative journalism prize.
 His work has also been published in Troublemakers: The Best of South Africa’s Investigative Journalism.